-The Quality and Qualifications Ireland is the Irish centre for the recognition of international qualifications, known as Qualifications Recognition.
+Quality and Qualifications Ireland (QQI) is the Irish centre for the recognition of international qualifications.
 It has an International Qualifications Database.
-You need to know about how qualifications are recognised in Ireland and about the mutual recognition of professional qualifications.
+You need to know about how qualifications are recognised in Ireland and the mutual recognition of professional qualifications.

-If you are an EEA or Swiss national coming to work in Ireland, you are entitled to be treated like any other applicant when you apply for work.
+If you are an EU, EEA or Swiss national coming to work in Ireland, you are entitled to be treated like any other applicant when you apply for work.
 You are free to apply for any job vacancy, including jobs in the public sector.
 These include jobs in the Irish army and the Irish police force (An Garda Síochána), but not the Irish diplomatic service.

 Note: the EEA (European Economic Area) comprises the European Union (EU) member states, Norway, Iceland and Liechtenstein.

 UK citizens have the right to live, travel, work and study within Ireland.
 You can find out more in our document on the Common Travel Area between Ireland and the United Kingdom and our document on ‘Residence rights of UK citizens’.